 What should you consider for your next trip to a winter wonderland?
 We have put together a winter camping checklist for you.
 You can simply download and print them out.
 So you can start your winter journey well prepared.
 Your HYMER team wishes you a lot of fun and always a safe journey - even in snow and ice!

-All HYMER motorhomes are supplied ready winterised.
-The HYMER camper vans too can be winterised with the appropriate optional extras, making it ideal for winter camping.
+All HYMER motorhomes as well as our HYMER Camper Vans Fiat from model year 2023 onwards are winter-proof as a standard.
+And all our other HYMER Camper Vans too can be winterised with the appropriate optional extras, making it ideal for winter camping.

 HYMER subjects its motorhomes, RVs and caravans to a proper cold stress test and puts them through the stringent grade III test procedure.
 This is performed at Truma in Munich for hot air heating systems and in the ALDE cold chamber in Sweden for hot water heating systems.